About Us

 What is the structure of Transition Norwich?

 Each transition initiative evolves its own structure, and Norwich is no exception.
-When we launched in 2008, some ideas for 'theme groups' were floated, and over time new ones have formed, and others have dissolved.
+When we launched in 2008, over 14 'theme groups' were explored and over time new ones have formed, and others have dissolved.
 The spirit of transition is that how it looks, and what it does, is decided by those who are committed in it.

-Originally we had a 'core group' to review all the strands of TN, as the initiative progressed, In line wtih the original 12 Steps of Transition, this groups dissolved at the beginning of 2011.
-Now these strands are cohered within the regular reports from the Communications group via our two blogs.
+Originally we had a 'core group' to review all the strands of TN, as the initiative progressed, In line with the original 12 Steps of Transition, this groups dissolved at the beginning of 2011.
+Transition Circles - personal reduction neighbourhood groups - were began in 2009.
+Until 2012 the different strands were cohered within the regular reports/bulletins from the Communications group via our two blogs.
+The community blog, This Low Carbon Life, ran daily for three years (now more occasional).

 For a recent update on Transition Norwich here is a report written by Sabine Virani for the Norwich Magazine (January 2012)